 New Enterprise Allowance Scheme - we are seeking mentors!

-A new government initiative, the New Enterprise Allowance Scheme (NEA) is designed to help people who have been out of work for a while to consider starting a business and being their own boss.
+The New Enterprise Allowance Scheme (NEA) is designed to help people who are out of work for a while to consider starting a business and being their own boss.
 The programme provides support, encouragement, guidance and some money to ensure new businesses are created locally.
 It also includes mentor support to help people through the early stages of starting a business and we are looking for local businesses to help with this.

 Who would make an ideal mentor?